Danial-Zafar/ny-top-stories/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

 ## Development server
+Configure the `https://github.com/techiediaries/fake-api-jwt-json-server` in order to login You can use any `user.json` but if you add a new user you need to stop the API the run it again

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.